liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. this conversation is loaded with contempt
 1. If you fall for it, they'll just keep taking advantage of you
 1. I need to go check some information
-1. don't give me the brush off
+1. don't give me the brush off; 别敷衍我
 1. regime change
 1. the song is really contagious; the song is really catchy
 1. my wage is going backward; my wage is going down
-1. How many Garbage Collection Algorithms and Garbage Collectors are there?
+1. How many Garbage Collection Algorithms and Garbage Collectors are there?; > Garbage Collection Algorithms\n> * Mark-Copy (Young Generation in Serial GC, Parallel GC)\n> * Mark-Sweep (Old Generation in Serial GC, Parallel GC)\n> * Mark and Concurrent Sweep (CMS GC)\n> * Generational Algorithm (Most JVM GCs)\n> * Mark-Region (G1 GC)\n> Garbage Collectors\n> * Serial GC\n> * Parallel GC\n> * Concurrent Mark Sweep, CMS\n> * Garbage First Garbage Collector, G1
-1. Explain the concept of happens-before relationships
+1. Explain the concept of happens-before relationships; Program Order Rule, Monitor Lock Rule, Volatile Variable Rule, Thread Start Rule, Thread Termination Rule, Interruption Rule
-1. Explain the concept of design patterns
+1. Explain the concept of design patterns; > Creational Patterns, Singleton, Factory, Abstract Factory, Builder, Prototype\n> Structural Patterns, Adapter, Bridge, Composite, Decorator, Proxy\n> Behavioral Patterns, Observer, Strategy, Template Method, Iterator, State, Chain of Responsibility, Command, Interpreter, Mediator, Visitor
-1. What are the competitors of Starrocks?
+1. What are the competitors of Starrocks?; * Top-tier: Snowflake, Databricks\n* Second-tier: AWS Redshift/Athena, Google Cloud Bigquery, Azure Synapse\n* Third-tier: Starburst, Dremio, Singlestore, Clickhouse, Imply, Startree, Ahana\n* Trino, lake house\n* Druid, wide table\n* Presto, execution
-1. What are the core values of StarRocks?
+1. What are the core values of StarRocks?; 1.
+Fast\n1.
+Unified, contains almost all the capabilities, like MV, lakehouse, cloud native, stream/batch processing
-1. Explain the difference between cache coherence and memory consistency
+1. Explain the difference between cache coherence and memory consistency; Cache coherence is primarily concerned with the values of copies of a single memory location that are cached at several caches, and ensures that all processors in the system observe a single, consistent value for the memory location.\n\nMemory consistency is concerned about the ordering of multiply updates to different memory locations(or single memory location) from different processors.
+It determines when a write by one processor to a shared memory location becomes visible to all other processors.
 1. do not toss objects from height
 1. It's a big city that is politically and economically significant
 1. you're so into yourself